 Botildenborg’s internship in urban agriculture is a 8 week experiential learning program designed for students, beginning farmers, urban and community gardeners with an interest in applying their knowledge in commercial local food production and entrepreneurship.
 We are looking for applicants who Ideally have a vision for how the knowledge and skills developed during the program will fit in with their future goals.

-The Internship’s duration is 8 weeks and is offered in the following periods from spring to fall:
+The Internship’s period is 8 weeks and is offered in the following periods from spring to fall:

 Students are required to attend the farm Monday to Friday 8am to 4:30pm, and a few hours during the weekends in summer.

 Criteria for selection